trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 </figure>

-Lutz Heck wanted to create an archetypal German animal that would be "a true symbol of German strength and courage."[^22] In his publications, Heck repeatedly referred to the Song of the Nibelungs, which also features Siegfried's hunt for aurochs.[^23] But the Heck brothers failed.
+Lutz Heck wanted to create an archetypal German animal that would be “a true symbol of German strength and courage.”[^22] In his publications, Heck repeatedly referred to the Song of the Nibelungs, which also features Siegfried's hunt for aurochs.[^23] But the Heck brothers failed.
 They lacked genetic material, and thus managed only to create a breed that was at most an auroch look-alike or back-breed, in which the external characteristics of the animal species are approximately reproduced.
-Many of their colleagues viewed the attempt as unscientific even then, and it is still regarded as such. **Lutz Heck nonetheless instrumentalized his "aurochs", even managing to use cattle to serve the Nazi propaganda purposes.**
+Many of their colleagues viewed the attempt as unscientific even then, and it is still regarded as such. **Lutz Heck nonetheless instrumentalized his “aurochs”, even managing to use cattle to serve the Nazi propaganda purposes.**

 Having the zoo conform to National Socialist propaganda paid off for Lutz Heck.
 He became a member of the NSDAP on 1 May 1937, immediately after the 1933 admission ban was lifted.[^24] Membership was only possible for those who, despite not belonging to the party, had rendered outstanding services to it.
 In the summer of 1938, Reichsforstmeister Göring even appointed Heck head of the Oberste Naturschutzbehörde, the highest nature conservation authority in the Reich.[^25]